osrf-migration/vrx-wiki/tutorials/Creating a Dockerhub image for submission.md

 # Overview

-This tutorial outlines the process for creating a Dockerhub image to be submitted for the VRX competition.
-This is required for creating a container that will run a VRX team's system to control their virtual autonomous boat for the automated evaluation.
+To participate in the VRX competition, teams must create a Docker image that runs their virtual autonomous system.
+This tutorial outlines the process for producing this image.

 # What is Docker